fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 4. From the options, choose **From Direct Routing**.

-5. Select your preferred method of uploading the numbers by selecting from the drop down, one of the following options:
+5. Select your preferred method of uploading the numbers by selecting from the drop-down, one of the following options:

 #### Add one to many phone numbers